-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »With all the layoffs that have happened over the last two years, many employees are toiling longer hours.
+Opinions expressed by Entrepreneur contributors are their own.With all the layoffs that have happened over the last two years, many employees are toiling longer hours.
 Many are stressed by the loss of co-worker/friends.
 They're having to stretch themselves and learn new tasks, often doing the work two or three people used to perform.

 What is their reward?

 At Bob's Red Mill Natural Foods in Oregon, the answer this week is: the company.
 Company founder Bob Moore celebrated his 81st birthday by giving Red Mill to more than 200 longtime workers through an employee stock ownership plan.
 The ownership stake is meaningful--the Seattle Times reported the company had $24 million in sales in 2004, and has grown more than 20 percent each year since.
 In 2007, Red Mill bought a new production plant that enabled the company to triple production of its stone-ground flours, cereals and other whole-grain products.